RESOURCES FOR TEACHERS

 Structural engineers ensure that the buildings we live, work, and play in—as well as tunnels and bridges and the like—are strong and safe.
 They’re concerned with solving the technical problems that help architects realize their vision for a project.

 Vocabulary—Terms and Definitions

 The study of how the air flow around an object affects it.
 The rules of aerodynamics explain how

 an airplane is able to fly.
-Any object that moves through air reacts to aerodynamics—a kite, baseball,
+Any object that moves through air reacts to aerodynamics—a kite, baseball, a rocket.

 The earth’s atmosphere and the outer space beyond.

 A mechanized puppet that is either preprogrammed or remotely controlled.
 Animatronics are mainly used in the entertainment industry.
 ET and Spinosaurus of “Jurassic Park III” are animatronic devices.

 A wing-like structure attached to the bottom of a boat.
 Hydrofoils let a boat go faster by getting its hull or bottom out of the water.
 When the boat reaches a certain speed, the bottom is lifted out of the water and the boat seems to “fly.”
 Boats using such structures are also called hydrofoils.

 The basic physical and organizational structures or the services needed for the operation of a society or enterprise.
 Typically infrastructure refers to the structures that support a society, such as roads, water supply, sewers, power grids, bridges, telecommunications, etc.